 How can you provide the best possible video streaming quality to your viewers?
 This has long been a serious challenge for broadcasters.
-In one study, 63 percent of viewers cited buffering issues as their most serious problem when watching online video.
+In one study, 63 percent of viewers cited buffering issues as their most serious problem when watching online videos.
 And when viewers have quality problems, they tend to leave your website and not return.
 And that’s where video transcoding becomes key.

 One of the best ways to mitigate this potential problem is through video transcoding.
 This blog will look at video transcoding in detail—especially how to rapidly get up-and-running with cloud video transcoding for your business.

 Video Encoding 101

 First, video transcoding is the process that converts a video file from one format to another.
 Through this process, videos become viewable across different OTT platforms and devices.
 This process is sometimes called file encoding.

 Transcoding is also how we refer to the process of creating several “renditions” of the same video.
 Each rendition is encoded at a different quality level, allowing you to offer your viewers different video qualities.